 You can buy granite tiles at Home Depot, Lowes, and other big box stores, at stone warehouses, flooring stores, and online.

-Granite is a commonly used floor tile in commercial buildings, but many people like it for kitchen flooring too where provides an extremely long-lasting surface that is easy to maintain since it does not etch.
+Granite is a commonly used natural stone floor tile in commercial buildings, but many people like it for kitchen flooring too where provides an extremely long-lasting surface that is easy to maintain since it does not etch.